SalishSeaCast/SalishSeaCmd/docs/development.rst

 Development tasks,
 bug reports,
-and enhancement ideas are recorded and managed in the issue tracker at https://bitbucket.org/salishsea/tools/issues using the component tag :kbd:`SalishSeaCmd`.
+and enhancement ideas are recorded and managed in the issue tracker at https://bitbucket.org/salishsea/salishseacmd/issues.